digitalfabrik/integreat-chat/INFO_TEMPLATE.md

 # The Integreat Chat

 Our chatbot helps you find Integreat content and answer questions based on the content.
+It is currently only available on the website https://integreat.app.
+It is not available in the apps installed via the Google Play Store or Apple App Store.

 ## How it works

 The Integreat chat can be opened on the website by clicking on the chat icon at the bottom.
 If you ask a question, you'll receive a direct response from our chatbot.
 However, if you need more personalized assistance, a representative will answer your question as quickly as possible.
 Please note that this may take some time.
+If you ask to talk to a person, the chat bot will stop answering.

 ## What questions can you ask?